ericpanyc/510_Final_Project/README.md

 1. Milestone 1 (11/14/18): Found that FPKM value is not suitable for differential expression analysis, need to use bam data to generate raw counts table.
 Following step: Download all bam files and learn how to use featureCounts function.
 2. Milestone 2 (11/21/18): Could get a raw counts table of gene counts matrix from all samples, but the DGEList I got is not identical to the sample on the vignette.
 Following step: Need to figure out how to follow the vignette to proceed to the next step.
 3. Milestone 3 (11/27/18): Could get output images following the limma vignette.
 Following step: Need to set up an appropriate design matrix which can best reflect the genes' correlation with AD.
+4. Final Update.
+The application for PCA was published.
+This application uses RNA lcpm data as input, to do a PCA on AD (whether diagnosed with AD) or sex factor.
+But it does not function consistently (could only work when select AD as input value) and the PCA result is not good.

+## Project Conclusion:
+#  As still an untreated disease, Alzheimer Disease is extremely complicated at the RNA level.
+Using basic analysis method like PCA could not give satisfactory results.
+So, more advanced methods in the research of AD are in urgent need.

+- Published R notebook [Project Notebook] (http://rpubs.com/ericpanyc/557398)
 - Large Files could be downloaded here [Large Files](https://drive.google.com/drive/folders/1crh2GuOxyJKxGpncZWn_TXzn9oMQtceJ)